 Rehoboth Beach Activities: Things to Do in Delaware Shores

-Rehoboth Beach is one beach that make up Delaware Shores.
+Rehoboth Beach is a coastal community in Delaware Shores.
 The city sits on the Atlantic Ocean and offers visitors plenty to do.
 From gathering spots to quiet retreats, these Rehoboth Beach activities cater to many interests and ages.
 Check them out.

 Rehoboth Beach Activities: Fun Things to Do in Delaware